Apple, LEGO and PlayStation are Most Relevant Brands to UK Consumers

 Prophet is a consultancy that helps clients find uncommon growth through marketing, brand, experience, innovation and organization & culture capabilities.
 We operate differently than other consultancies, blending insight, strategy and creativity with an optimistic yet pragmatic approach.

 We have partnered with some of the world’s most successful companies, including Electrolux, T-Mobile, UBS, Formula-E and GE.
-With eleven global offices and more than 350 experts in marketing, innovation, digital and design, we are able to bring together the right people with the right experience to solve our clients’ business challenges.
+With twelve global offices and more than 350 experts in marketing, innovation, digital and design, we are able to bring together the right people with the right experience to solve our clients’ business challenges.
 Prophet.com